 Whereas, in Non-Preemptive scheduling, a higher priority process waits for a currently running process to finish regardless of the priority e.g FCFS.
 Normally, there are four types of CPU scheduling:

 There are four conditions under which the above types of CPU scheduling may take place.
 They are:

 - When a process switches from the running state to the waiting state.

-- Second is when a process switches from the running state to the ready state.
+- The second is when a process switches from the running state to the ready state.